shaik-sudo/Elevatelabs-task3/README.md

 # Elevatelabs-task3
-##Objective: Use SQL to analyze an eCommerce-style dataset and answer business questions.
+##Objective: Use SQL to analyze an eCommerce-style dataset.

 ## Dataset
 I created a small eCommerce database with the following tables: